 Reading these samples gives students an idea of the standards for the assignment by illustrating some good student writing.
-There are questions to help you to do this.
-Assign the questions and the reading of these paragraphs and essays as homework.
-Go over the correct answers in the following class.
+There are questions to help you to do this and to assign these questions and the reading of some of these paragraphs and essays as homework.

-VI.
+VII.
 Quotations and Paraphrasing